gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_protocol_assessment_01.md

 In that sense, the long-term target is not simply a chatbot or even a paper.

-The target is a licensable architecture, something like:
+The target is a licensable protocol asset, something like:

-> a role-separated recursive coordination protocol for AI systems, agents, or cognitive stacks
+> a strict triadic roleholding protocol for LLM systems, defined by role grammar, bounded flow, regime-transition logic, perturbation-tested endurance behavior, and compliance-ready evaluation criteria.

 The asset would eventually need to include: